-The i-th wind turbine system is represented as a dynamic model that includes control logics, variable parameters and three state variables.
+The i-th wind turbine system is represented as a dynamic model that includes control logics, variable parameters and 3 state variables.
 Therefore, the i-th wind turbine model produces the electrical power $P{i\,g}(t)$, is controlled by the collective pitch angle $\beta_i(t)$, and the generator speed $\omega{i\,g}(t)$.
-For each turbine, only one measured pitch angle β_i is exploited as the i-th wind turbine controller regulates the pitch angles in the same way [6].
+For each turbine, only one measured pitch angle β_i is exploited as the i-th wind turbine controller regulates the pitch angles in the same way (Odgaard and Stoustrup (2013)).

-Two different wind distribution scenarios are considered for each direction of 0° and 45° , but the wind park is driven by the same wind process $v_w(t)$, and possibly affected by a time shift.
+2 different wind distribution scenarios are considered for each direction of 0^o and 45^o , but the wind park is driven by the same wind process $v_w(t)$, and possibly affected by a time shift.
 The considered wind process contains a wind sequence with a mean speed value increasing from 5 m/s to 15 m/s, and with possible maximum peaks of about 23 m/s.

-The simulated benchmark considered in this work contains a simple wind farm controller that regulates the power reference $P{i\,ref}(t)$.
-If the generated power is lower than the one requested, the reference signals $P{i\,ref}(t)$ are evenly distributed among the different wind turbine controllers.
-More details regarding this wind park benchmark, whose description is beyond the scope of this work, are addressed in [6].
+The simulated benchmark considered in this work contains a simple wind farm controller that regulates the power reference $P{iref}(t)$.
+If the generated power is lower than the one requested, the reference signals $P{iref}(t)$ are evenly distributed among the different wind turbine controllers.
+More details regarding this wind park benchmark, whose description is beyond the scope of this work, are addressed in (Odgaard and Stoustrup (2013)).
 It is worth observing that the description of the considered wind park could be quite simple.
-However, the benchmark is able to accurately represent realistic wind park systems, as remarked, e.g., in [15].
+However, the benchmark is able to accurately represent realistic wind park systems.

 The simulated benchmark is composed of three blocks.
-The wake description is recalled in the following, as addressed in [6].
+The wake description is recalled in the following, as addressed in (Odgaard and Stoustrup (2013)).
 It provides the mathematical formulation of the wind distribution among the wind turbines of the park, thus representing the interactions among the different wind turbines and their wakes.
-This wakes distribution is a function of the different control laws, so that up-wind turbines can affect their wakes, thus increasing or decreasing the control actions of the downwind turbines.
+This wakes distribution is a function of the different control laws, so that up-wind turbines can affect their wakes, thus increasing or decreasing the control actions of the down-wind turbines.

-The scheme of the wind park is represented in Fig. 2, with v_w describing the wind speed vector, whose components are $v{i,\,w}$.
-On the other hand, $v{w,\,m}$ represents the wind speed vector provided by the masts, whose components are $v{i,\,w,\,m}$.
-The variable P_r is the vector of the power references required by the i-th wind turbine of the wind park, $P{i\,r}$.
-P_g is the vector containing the generated electrical powers with reference to the i-th wind turbine, $P{i\,g}$.
-Finally, the signal β is the pitch angle vector for each wind turbine, controlled by the signal β_i , whilst ω_g is the generator speed vector from the measured wind turbine velocities, $\omega{i\,g}$.
+The wind park simulator model provides different signals that can be used for FTC purpose.
+In particular, v_w describes the wind speed vector, whose components are $v{i,w}$.
+On the other hand, $v{w,m}$ represents the wind speed vector provided by the masts, whose components are $v{i,w,m}$.
+The variable P_r is the vector of the power references required by the i-th wind turbine of the wind park, P{ir} .
+P_g is the vector containing the generated electrical powers with reference to the i-th wind turbine, P{ig} .
+Finally, the signal β is the pitch angle vector for each wind turbine, controlled by the signal β_i , whilst ω_g is the generator speed vector from the measured wind turbine velocities, ω{ig} .
+The wake distribution is described as the effect of a wind efficacy decrease between the wind turbines of a factor 0.9.
+On the other hand, the wind turbulence effect is modelled by random process of zero mean and variance of 0.2 (Odgaard and Stoustrup (2013)).